 Now to be clear, the Form 2 isn’t the only 3D printer that uses this method — but it’s definitely the easiest to use of the bunch.
 Formlabs stuffed it with a boatload of great features that make resin-based printing less of a hassle — like an auto-filling resin tray, and an ingenious print feature that makes objects easier to remove from the build plate.
 There’s even a web app that lets you check the status of your print when you’re nowhere near the machine.

-Our Formlabs Form 2 full review
+Read our full Formlabs Form 2 review

 The best for beginners